 The vest is worked in a similar fashion to my original vest pattern the Retro Duster Vest in that it is worked as one large rectangle so the only sewing is a few inches at each of the shoulder seams and the arm holes are worked into the piece.
 However, in the Retro Duster Vest, because of the block stitch that I used, I fastened off after completing the first panel and back were made and added the second panel onto the other side.
 This pattern is worked as one long rectangle without fastening off — even easier!

 The pattern is repetitive so it is a nice pattern to get into a rhythm with.
 The pattern as written is a size large but it is very easily customizable.
+Edit — I have now resized to size small / petite and you can find that free pattern here.
 Simply measure your back from shoulder seam to shoulder seam and work the amount of rows on the back to achieve the correct fit.
 Just remember — the arm holes are worked into the piece so you will need to add two “sets” of row repetition to have the arm holes fall in the correct place on the piece.

 Pay attention to gauge especially if you are worried about the number of balls to buy for this pattern as with a different gauge you may need an additional ball to finish.
 I used up most of the third ball with very little left over.